ancient symbols

 Celtic Knots

-At first, the patterns were ornate cords or plaits, seen in sixth century Italy.
-Broken and reconnected plaits are said to be the genuine Celtic knots.
-This originated in North Italy and the south part of Gaul, and went on to Ireland by the seventh century.
+At first, the patterns were ornate cords or plaits, seen in sixth-century Italy.
+Broken and reconnected plaits are said to be genuine Celtic knots.
+This originated in northern Italy and the southern part of Gaul and went on to Ireland by the seventh century.
 Though this style was predominant all over Europe, these days, it is more or less restricted to Welsh, Irish or Scottish territories.

 Symbolism and history